-If you're having a heart attack, it will usually be diagnosed in an emergency setting, rather than at a doctor's appointment.
-However, if you're concerned about your risk of having a heart attack, make an appointment with your doctor to check your risk factors and talk about preventing a heart attack.
-Eventually, however, you may be referred to a heart specialist (cardiologist).
+A heart attack usually is diagnosed in an emergency setting.
+However, if you're concerned about your risk of heart attack, see your doctor to check your risk factors and talk about prevention.
+If your risk is high, you may be referred to a heart specialist (cardiologist).

 What you can do

-- Write down any symptoms you're experiencing, including any that may seem unrelated to coronary artery disease that could cause a heart attack.
+- Write down your symptoms, including any that seem unrelated to coronary artery disease.

 - Write down questions to ask your doctor.

-Your time with your doctor may be limited, so preparing a list of questions can help you make the most of your time together.
-During a visit to your doctor to discuss heart attack prevention, some basic questions to ask your doctor include:
+Preparing a list of questions can help you make the most of your time with your doctor.
+Some basic questions to ask your doctor about heart attack prevention include:

-- What kinds of tests do I need to determine my current heart health?
+- What tests do I need to determine my current heart health?

 - What foods should I eat or avoid?